 Don Det has numerous riverside bungalows, but make sure you pick one on the “sunset” side of the island as Don Det has some of the best sunsets in the world!

 Travel Tip: Try the pumpkin burger from Kea’s Backpacker Bar, it’s still a favourite two years on!

 Submitted by Samantha from IntentionalDetours.com

 Home to the spectacular Chocolate Hills and the smallest primate on earth, (the Philippine Tarsier), Bohol Island in the Philippines, is one of the most unique islands in Asia.

-There are plenty of things to do in Bohol, from chasing waterfalls to visiting the colonial Spanish churches, breathtaking beaches, and exploring the lush jungles.
-For adventurous travellers, the island offers zip lining, quad biking, kayaking, rapelling and some of the best snorkelling and scuba diving in the Philippines.
+There are plenty of things to do in Bohol, from chasing waterfalls to visiting the colonial Spanish churches, breathtaking beaches, finding epic sunrise views and exploring the lush jungles.
+For adventurous travellers, the island offers zip lining, quad biking, kayaking, rappelling and some of the best snorkelling and scuba diving in the Philippines.

 Bohol can be reached by ferry from Cebu in three hours, or directly by plane from Manila or Cebu to Tagbilaran City.
 The most pleasant time to visit Bohol is during dry season between November and April.

 16. Cham Islands, Vietnam